mckinsey/vizro/vizro-core/docs/pages/tutorials/first-dashboard.md

 This is a short tutorial for you to create your first dashboard, showing you the basic setup so you can explore Vizro further.

-Once you've completed this tutorial, the following [Explore Vizro tutorial](../tutorials/explore-components.md) creates a more complex dashboard so you can explore Vizro's features.
+Once you've completed this tutorial, the following ["Explore Vizro" tutorial](../tutorials/explore-components.md) creates a more complex dashboard so you can explore Vizro's features.

 ## Get started